6.630.2 Absence and Leave for Military-Related Reasons

 Requesting and Using Disabled Veteran Leave

 1. An employee must apply in written, electronic, or oral format to use disabled veteran leave.
+While noting these requirements, manager’s are encouraged to be as flexible as possible when granting this leave to eligible employees.
 The application must:

 1. Include a personal self-certification by the employee that the requested leave will be (or was) used for purposes of receiving medical treatment for a qualifying service-connected disability;